richardp23/richard-custom-404/README.md

 ## Credits

-This 404 page was created with the help of Claude 3.7 Sonnet (Thinking) in Cursor v0.46.
+This 404 page was created with the help of claude-3.7-sonnet-thinking (Cursor v0.46).

 ## License